 - hysteresis filtering: It selects the lines using those pixels which are different from adjacent ones.

-For the Canny edge detection algorithm, we need to provide 3 arguments in the cv2.Canny() function i.e. input image array, the minimum value of a pixel, the maximum value of pixel.
+For the Canny edge detection algorithm, we need to provide 3 arguments in the cv2.Canny() function i.e. input image array, the minimum value of a pixel, the maximum value of the pixel.

 How to set minimum and maximum value i.e. min and max threshold in canny edge detection?